xterm-inator/blinds/README.md

 Then edit the new app and create an App-Level Token with `connections:write` scope.

-Copy the token and set SLACK_BOT_TOKEN environment variable with it.
+Copy the token and set SLACK_APP_TOKEN environment variable with it.

+Next in the app settings enable Socket Mode.

+Then in the app Features OAuth & Permissions copy the Bot User OAuth Token and set SLACK_BOT_TOKEN to that.

 ### App